Home Health Care Agencies

 Frequently Asked Questions

-How is home health care regulated in Nevada?
+How are home health care agencies regulated in Nevada?

-Are there financial assistance programs for home health care in Nevada?
+Are there financial assistance options for home health care in Nevada?

-How do I file a complaint about a home health care agency in Nevada?
+How can families choose the right home health care agency in Nevada?

 Sources